Skip to main content

 A Case of Fraud was developed by Hesperus Games.

 A Case of Fraud has received overwhelmingly positive reviews from players.
-Most players liked this game for its gameplay but disliked it for its music.
+Most players liked A Case of Fraud for its gameplay but disliked it for its music.

 A Case of Fraud is a single player game.

-Similar games include The Case of the Golden Idol, The Roottrees are Dead, DAEMON MASQUERADE, Unheard, Little Problems: A Cozy Detective Game and others.
+Similar games include The Roottrees are Dead, The Case of the Golden Idol, Little Problems: A Cozy Detective Game, Utter a Name, The Rise of the Golden Idol and others.